Eomm/blog-posts/bonus/graphql-logging/README.md

 })
 ```

-The `document` argument is the GraphQL document AST that will be executed.
+The `document` argument is the GraphQL document AST that will be processed.
 You can find more
-details about the document AST in the [GraphQL specification](https://graphql.org/graphql-js/).
+details about the AST structure in the [GraphQL specification](https://graphql.org/graphql-js/).

 Now, re-running the application will log: